Granulopoiesis: Regulation by cytokines

 Granulopoiesis is also regulated by cytokines to a certain extent.
 The main cytokines driving granulopoiesis are: GM-CSF (formation of GMPs from CMPs), G-CSF (commitment to the granulocyte lineage, formation of myeloblasts from GMPs), IL-3 (enhances the production of GM-CSF and G-CSF) and SCF.
 These are secreted by other haematopoietic cells in the bone marrow or at the site of inflammation as well as epithelial and endothelial cells.

 Types of granulopoiesis

 Steady state granulopoiesis

 Steady state granulopoiesis is a term used to describe the normal daily production of granulocytes.
 Granulocytes are short lived cells (their lifespan is between 6 and 8 hours) with a high cell turnover.
-The number of granulocytes produced every day is between 5 and 10 x 10^{10}.
+The number of granulocytes produced every day is between 5 and 10 × 10^{10}.
 The master regulator of steady state granulopoiesis is C/EBPα.
 It restricts the cell cycle of immature cells by inhibition of CDK2 and CDK4 and promotes granulocytic differentiation.
 Steady state production of granulocytes is activated after the engulfment of apoptotic granulocytes by tissue macrophages.